erkanyeter/demo_blog/packages/sess/releases/0.0.1/README.md

 ------

-Sessions will typically run globally with each page load, so the session helper must either be initialized in your  controller constructors, or it can be auto-load by the system.
+Sessions will typically run globally with each page load, so the session helper must either be initialized in your  controller constructors, or it can be auto-loaded by the system.
 See the <kbd>(/docs/advanced/auto-loading)</kbd> for more details.

 For the most part the session helper will run unattended in the background, so simply initializing the helper file will cause it to read, create, and update sessions.